coopersmall/autoflow/docs/services.md

 Creating a new service involves:
 1. Define domain model in `packages/core/src/domain/`
-2. Create service structure in `packages/backend/src/services/`
+2. Create service structure in `packages/backend/src/<feature>/`
-3. Register in `ServiceFactory.ts`
+3. Export from feature module's `index.ts`
 4. Add HTTP handlers if needed

 ## When to Create a Service